 The Nobel Prize in Physiology or Medicine is awarded by the Nobel Assembly at Karolinska Institutet, Stockholm, Sweden.

-persons have been awarded the Nobel Prize in Physiology or Medicine between 1901 and 2012.
+Nobel Prizes in Physiology or Medicine have been awarded between 1901 and 2017.

 Medicine Prizes have been given to one Laureate only.

 women have been awarded the Medicine Prize so far.